Gavin-Development/GavinBackendDatasetUtils/README.md

 ## Usage

 ### New File Format
-The default dataset / file format is .BIN, it is designed to be highly compressable and efficient to load.
+The default dataset / file format is .BIN, it is designed to be highly compressible and efficient to load.
 The format is mostly complete but additions and tweaks are still being made.

 This is the LoadTrainDataST() function:
 ```python